May 1, 2026

 5.3.
 Sanitary rules for labor during a pandemic

-On March 16 the Government announced introduction of the following restrictions:
+On March 16, 2020 the Government have announced introduction of the following restrictions:

 - suspension of all regular flights between Uzbekistan and the rest of the world;